New York City Sanitation Worker Line of Duty Injuries

 NYC Sanitation workers can recover compensation from a number of different sources depending on the facts and circumstances of the work accident they were involved in:

 the worker as he is collecting garbage.
-A sanitation worker can sue a homeowner who fails to properly clean his driveway leaving an ice patch which causes the worker to slip and fall.
+A sanitation worker can sue a homeowner who fails to properly clean his driveway leaving an ice patch that causes the worker to slip and fall.

-Labor Law 27-a mandates that every employer shall provide employees a place of work which is free from hazards likely to cause injury to the employees and which provides reasonable and adequate protection to worker lives, health, and safety.
+Labor Law 27-a mandates that every employer shall provide employees a place of work that is free from hazards likely to cause injury to the employees and which provides reasonable and adequate protection to worker lives, health, and safety.

 A lawsuit against the City of New York for a line of duty (LOD) incident allows the injured sanitation worker to recover compensation for:

-- pain & suffering
+pain & suffering

-- out of pocket expense reimbursement
+out of pocket expense reimbursement

-- medical expenses (past and future)
+medical expenses (past and future)

-- disability pension after an accident such as New York City Employee’s Retirement System (“NYCERs”) or other accident disability benefits.
+disability pension after an accident such as New York City Employee’s Retirement System (“NYCERs”) or other accident disability benefits.

 Common Types of Sanitation Worker Injuries include:

-- Slip, Trip & Fall Accidents – These include accidents due to broken sidewalks, raised sidewalk flags, potholes, broken streets, defect in a roadway, icy sidewalks, holes, cracks, crevices, broken curbs or other defective conditions.
+Slip, Trip & Fall Accidents – These include accidents due to broken sidewalks, raised sidewalk flags, potholes, broken streets, defect in a roadway, icy sidewalks, holes, cracks, crevices, broken curbs or other defective conditions.

-- Falling off a Garbage Truck – Due to a broken or slippery step, ice on the step, or other transient condition.
+Falling off a Garbage Truck – Due to a broken or slippery step, ice on the step, or other transient condition.
 Fall or injury due to a defective condition or missing equipment on the truck such as a broken door handle.

-- Injury due to exposure to dangerous chemicals or toxic substances
+Injury due to exposure to dangerous chemicals or toxic substances

-- malfunctioning equipment or parts – Hydraulic lines that don’t work properly, front end loaders with defects, negligently maintained hoppers, faulty tailgates, and others.
+malfunctioning equipment or parts – Hydraulic lines that don’t work properly, front end loaders with defects, negligently maintained hoppers, faulty tailgates, and others.

-- negligent use of truck parts or equipment
+negligent use of truck parts or equipment

-- poor sanitation truck maintenance such as bald tires, rusted parts, negligently secured loads, defective front end loaders (“FELs”), non functioning lights, brakes in need of maintenance, and others.
+poor sanitation truck maintenance such as bald tires, rusted parts, negligently secured loads, defective front end loaders (“FELs”), nonfunctioning lights, brakes in need of maintenance, and others.

-- poorly maintained parking lots including lots with holes, cracks, snow and ice, poor drainage, collection of water, flooding, puddles, and other hazards.
+poorly maintained parking lots including lots with holes, cracks, snow, and ice, poor drainage, collection of water, flooding, puddles, and other hazards.

-- truck tailgate malfunctions, broken garage steps, grease on the floor of the work garage, and dim or broken lights in worker sanitation garages or other work areas.
+truck tailgate malfunctions, broken garage steps, grease on the floor of the work garage, and dim or broken lights in worker sanitation garages or other work areas.

 Time to File

-A NYC sanitation worker who is injured on the job in a line of duty incident has only ninety (90) days to file a Notice of Claim against The City of New York.
+An NYC sanitation worker who is injured on the job in a line of duty incident has only ninety (90) days to file a Notice of Claim against The City of New York.
 It is crucial to consult with an experienced personal injury attorney immediately so that your right to recover compensation is not lost.